Why Are UFC Fighters Bald? (4 Reasons Explained)

 Instead, they decide to shave their heads and go bald.
 They will need to develop some extra resistance at first because a newly bald head will struggle to deal with sunlight and friction.

 Now you know everything possible about why UFC fighters can be bald.
-Some of the best UFC fighters are bald, so I wouldn’t count them out one bit.
-Here is my final word on the topic:
+Some of the best UFC fighters are bald — so I wouldn’t count them out.

 Leave a Comment